American Bar Association: History

 The ABA was founded on August 21, 1878, in Saratoga Springs, New York, by 75 lawyers from 20 states and the District of Columbia.
 According to the ABA website:

 The legal profession as we know it today barely existed at that time.
 Lawyers were generally sole practitioners who trained under a system of apprenticeship.
 There was no national code of ethics; there was no national organization to serve as a forum for discussion of the increasingly intricate issues involved in legal practice.

 The purpose of the original organization, as set forth in its first constitution, was "the advancement of the science of jurisprudence, the promotion of the administration of justice and a uniformity of legislation throughout the country...."

 In 1918, the first women were admitted to the ABA – Judge Mary Belle Grossman of Cleveland and Mary Florence Lathrop of Denver.

 Prior to 1943, the ABA did not knowingly admit any African-American members and its discrimination led to the formation in 1937 of the National Lawyers Guild.
 The ABA denied admittance to Francis E. Rivers in 1943 and several prominent members threatened to quit as a result and the organization was finally integrated.

 The ABA appointed Jill Wine-Banks as its first woman executive director, who served from 1987 to 1990.
 Roberta Cooper Ramo was the first female president of the ABA from 1995 to 1996.
+On August 4, 2015, Paulette Brown became the first woman of color president of the ABA.

 In 2016 ABA introduced a new ethics rule prohibiting attorneys from using sexist, racist and condescending terms.
 The rule also prohibits attorneys from engaging in discrimination based on age in the conduct of bar association activities.

 On May 1, 2019, the ABA launched a new membership model aimed at reversing declining membership and revenue.
 As mentioned in "Criticisms", below, and despite ABA's own rule against age-discriminatory conduct, the "experience-based" component of the ABA dues structure is a proxy for age discrimination, imposing significantly higher dues on lawyers as their years in practice increase.